Don’t ignore bleeding gums

 How is Gum Disease Treated?

 If you’ve noticed any of the above signs and symptoms, or have been diagnosed and are seeking treatment, we would love to help you get your gum disease under control at Spring Creek Dentistry.
 If you are in the early stages of gum disease, we may be able to reverse it with some simple oral hygiene and nutrition adjustments.

 However, if your gingivitis has advanced into periodontitis, or advanced gum disease, you may require what we call scaling and root planing.
 We will go in and remove the infection and sterilize the pockets, and reattach the gums to the teeth.

-If you have any questions about gum disease, or would like to schedule a consultation with your Spring dentist – Dr. Oakley, Dr. Henley, Dr. Miller, or Dr. Wendt – please contact us at Spring Creek Dentistry today at (281) 407-8333.
+If you have any questions about gum disease, or would like to schedule a consultation with your Spring dentist – Dr. Oakley, Dr. Henley, Dr. Marcantel, or Dr. Miller – please contact us at Spring Creek Dentistry today at (281) 407-8333 .